NoroffFEU/javascript-2-resit-1-sanderedvardsen/readme.md

    - Right-click on `index.html`
    - Select "Open with Live Server"
    - The application will open at `http://localhost:5500`

-4. Alternative method:
-   - Open `index.html` directly in your browser
-   - Note: A local server is recommended for optimal functionality

 ### First Time Usage